 Bayes Artists

-A talented family of artists called Bayes; including painters and a sculptor.
+A talented family of artists called Bayes; including three painters and a sculptor.
 They originally hailed from Lumbutts, just outside Todmorden, Yorkshire, in the North of England.

 The pages on this site are best read on a Tablet, Laptop or Desktop.